thormagnusson/cmn/README.md

 The CMN is a notational language for human interpreters and thus different from traditional live coding CUI's (Code User Interfaces) written for machine interpreters.
 CMU is an object oriented programming language with a C-family syntax and dot notation, also supporting functional approaches, such as first class functions and recursion.

+The syntax is inspired by SuperCollider and Lua, using the latter language's syntax for comments and various other things.
+When performing, choose Lua syntax colouring in your favourite code editor.

 **1) Variables**